-The wait for a new AMD graphics card has been long and arduous, but the Radeon VII may put AMD back on the map.
+The wait for a new AMD graphics card has been long and arduous, but the Radeon VII puts AMD back on the map.
 Thanks to the new 7nm GPU architecture, AMD was able to pack its newest graphics card with more transistors than ever before, without increasing the power draw.

 So, be sure to keep this page bookmarked, and we’ll dive into everything there is to know about AMD Vega II.